Jgardin875/Clustering_r/README.md

 # Resume
 Projects listed on my Resume
-note: all repositories are also individually available on my github by similar names
+(all repositories are also individually available on my github by similar names)

 Acea_Water (individual_codeup_project)
  - Time Series Analysis